Yogeshwar Dutt Biography – Career, Awards, Olympics, Politics, Height, Weight, Wife, Family and More

 Yogeshwar Dutt’s journey to becoming a wrestler began when he was just eight years old.
 He started his training at the Chhatrasal Stadium in Delhi under the guidance of coach Satpal Singh.
 He soon proved his mettle and began to participate in various national and international tournaments.

 In 2003, Yogeshwar Dutt made his international debut at the Commonwealth Wrestling Championship in London, where he won a bronze medal.
 This was just the beginning of his successful career as a wrestler.
+He went on to win several medals in various national and international tournaments, including the Asian Wrestling Championship, the Commonwealth Games, and the World Wrestling Championship.

 Family